-The Bachelor of Science in Human Ecology/Bachelor of Education (Secondary) Combined Degrees program provides a five-year integrated program of ★150 that prepares graduates for teaching CTS strands such as Foods and Fashion Studies.
+The Bachelor of Science in Human Ecology/Bachelor of Education (Secondary) Combined Degrees program provides a five-year integrated program of \star 150 that prepares graduates for teaching CTS strands such as Foods and Fashion Studies.
 Coursework within the two Faculties is taken concurrently.
 Students initially apply for admission to the Faculty of Agricultural, Life and Environmental Sciences and are considered to be registered in that Faculty for the first three years of the program.
-All qualified Year 3 BSc in Human Ecology/Bachelor of Education students will be promoted to Year 4 in the Faculty of Education provided a minimum GPA of 2.0 has been achieved and a minimum of ★90 applicable to the BSc in Human Ecology/BEd (Secondary) Degrees program has been successfully completed.
-See §16.6.6 for detailed admission requirements and procedures for entry to Year 4 of this Combined Degrees Program.
+All qualified Year 3 BSc in Human Ecology/ Bachelor of Education students will be promoted to Year 4 in the Faculty of Education provided a minimum GPA of 2.0 has been achieved and a minimum of \star 90 applicable to the BSc in Human Ecology/BEd (Secondary) Degrees program has been successfully completed.
+See Bachelor of Science in Human Ecology/Bachelor of Education (Secondary) Combined Degrees for detailed admission requirements and procedures for entry to Year 4 of this Combined Degrees Program.

-- (1) Students in Year 3 who have completed less than ★90 toward the BSc in Human Ecology/BEd program, but who have a GPA of at least 2.0, may remain in Year 3 of that program in the Faculty of Agricultural, Life and Environmental Sciences for one additional year. - (2) A student who has been assigned a grade of "W" or "NC" in an Education Field Experience course is entitled to a second registration in this course.
-See also §22.1.3 Reregistration in Courses.
-Notwithstanding §22.1.3, students who receive a "W" or "NC" in the second attempt of a Field Experience course, will be required to withdraw from the combined degrees program, but may transfer back to the BSc in Human Ecology program. - (3) The final year of the program will normally be taken in attendance at the University of Alberta.
+- Students in Year 3 who have completed less than ★90 toward the BSc in Human Ecology/BEd program, but who have a GPA of at least 2.0, may remain in Year 3 of that program in the Faculty of Agricultural, Life and Environmental Sciences for one additional year. - 2.
+A student who has been assigned a grade of "W" or "NC" in an Education Field Experience course is entitled to a second registration in this course.
+See also Reregistration in Courses.
+Notwithstanding Reregistration in Courses, students who receive a "W" or "NC" in the second attempt of a Field Experience course, will be required to withdraw from the combined degrees program, but may transfer back to the BSc in Human Ecology program. - 3.
+The final year of the program will normally be taken in attendance at the University of Alberta.
 Exemptions from this regulation can be made only with approval of the Faculty of Agricultural, Life and Environmental Sciences and the Faculty of Education.

-(2) Program Requirements
+Program Requirements

-Courses for the Combined BSc in Human Ecology/BEd Degrees must be carefully sequenced throughout the five years; therefore, students should plan their programs carefully with help from Academic Advisors from both Faculties
+Courses for the Combined BSc in Human Ecology/BEd Degrees must be carefully sequenced throughout the five years; therefore, students should plan their programs carefully with help from Academic Advisors from both Faculties.

-Program Core (★81) (see Note 1 and 3)
+Program Core (81)